Theory-to-Practice Gap for Neural Networks and Neural Operators: A generalized gap in finite dimension

 \subsection{Proof of Theorem \ref{thm:main}}

 Our proof of Theorem \ref{thm:main} is based on several technical lemmas and ideas from \cite{grohs2023proof}.
-The main novelty here is a different approach to combining these ingredients: While the derivation in \cite{grohs2023proof} relies on a linear combination of (many) hat functions and combinatorial arguments, our proof will be instead be based on a random placement of a single hat function, and a probabilistic argument.
+The main novelty here is a different approach to combining these ingredients: While the derivation in \cite{grohs2023proof} relies on a linear combination of (many) hat functions and combinatorial arguments, our proof will be instead be based on a random placement of a single hat function, and a probabilistic argument. \mt{Thus, the novelty of our contribution in the finite-dimensional setting is twofold; (i) the obtained bounds are sharper and (ii) the probabilistic proof is new.
+In obtaining this result, we have lifted Lemmas \ref{lem:loc} and \ref{lem:rand} with minor modifications from \cite{grohs2023proof}, and Lemmas \ref{lem:void} and \ref{lem:randest} are entirely new.}

 \paragraph{Outline} Before detailing the proof of Theorem \ref{thm:main}, we first outline the general idea on the domain $[0,1]^d$.
 Our first observation is that, for any choice of evaluation points $x_1, \dots, x_N \in [0,1]^d$, there exists a void with inner diameter of order $N^{-1/d}$; more precisely, we show that, independently of the choice of $x_1,\dots, x_N$, for a randomly drawn $y \sim \unif([0,1]^d)$, we have